dan-summer/powershell-admin/README.md

-# powershelladmin
+# powershell-admin
-Powershell scripts to help  enterprise system administrators
+Powershell scripts written to help enterprise system administrators

 ---

+### Gitlab
+* ./Gitlab/Change Groups And Projects/Add-AllGitlabGroupsAndProjects.ps1
+ Adding user to all gitlab groups and subprojects